-What does a yacht owner’s representative do?
+What is a yacht owner’s representative?

-Written by Michael Henson
+Written by Sarah Rowland

-Last updated: 28/06/2016
+Last updated: 23/06/2017

 In addition to the selection of the right team, the owner’s representative will be knowledgeable with new materials introduced to the marketplace, current technologies, and experience with past superyachts, which will ultimately benefit the client.